subquery/documentation/docs/subquery_network/indexers/introduction.md

 Here are some of the maintenance and/or operational requirements Indexers should expect:

-- Always upgrade to the latest Subquery software version.
+- Always upgrade to the latest SubQuery software version.
 - Identify and take advantage of new indexing opportunities.
 - Update project version to latest and reindex where necessary.
 - Infrastructure maintenance: